SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/04-HTCondor-Submitting.md

 echo "Science complete!"
 ~~~

-To close nano, hold down Ctrl and press X. Press Y to save, and then Enter
+To close nano, hold down Ctrl and press X. Press Y to save, and then
-Now, make the script executable.
+Enter Now, make the script executable.
+Recall that this is not
+necessary for shell programs that you create and run locally.
+However,
+_it is extremely important for jobs running on the grid_.
+So is the
+"shbang" line (`#!/bin/sh`).

 ~~~
 $ chmod +x short.sh
 ~~~

-Since we used the tutorial command, all files are already in your workspace.
-Run
+Since we used the tutorial command, all files are already in your
-the job locally when setting up a new job type, it is important to test your
+workspace.
+Run the job locally when setting up a new job type -- it is
-job outside of HTCondor before submitting into the Open Science Grid.
+important to test your job outside of HTCondor before submitting into
+the Open Science Grid.

 ~~~
 $ ./short.sh